Yuji Hyakutake

 Yuji Hyakutake (百武 裕司, Hyakutake Yūji) was a Japanese amateur astronomer who discovered Comet C/1996 B2, also known as Comet Hyakutake on January 31, 1996, while using 25×150 binoculars.

 Hyakutake graduated from the Kyushu Sangyo University as a photography major and started working at a newspaper in Fukuoka.
 He first became interested in astronomy after seeing Comet Ikeya–Seki in 1965.
 He began searching for comets in 1989.
-In 1993, he moved to Hayato for because “the skies were much clearer there” and so he could better continue his search for comets.
+In 1993, he moved to Hayato because “the skies were much clearer there” and so he could better continue his search for comets.
 His first discovery was Comet C/1995 Y1, on December 26, 1995.

 Hyakutake discovered C/1996 B2 while looking for C/1995 Y1, a comet he had discovered a few weeks before.

 He died in Kokubu, Kagoshima, in 2002 at age 51 of an aneurysm which had led to internal bleeding.

 Asteroid 7291 Hyakutake is named after him.